The night started off with an hour phone conversation with Dad about careers.

-And then I suddenly became a 26-year-old woman, still trying to heal from the biggest tragedy of my life, and she, my mother, my inspiration, my best friend... was taken from me.
+And then I suddenly became a 26-year-old woman, still trying to heal from my own heartbreak when she, my mother, my inspiration, my best friend... was taken from me.
 Never to give me a word of advice again.

 And that became my life's biggest tragedy.